-« It's rare for husband and wife to have learnt the same romantic language. »
+« It's rare for husband and wife to have learned the same romantic language. »

 1. Physical contact